JHX INVESTOR DEADLINE: Robbins Geller Rudman & Dowd LLP Announces that James Hardie Industries plc Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit

 News provided byRobbins Geller Rudman & Dowd LLP

 SAN DIEGO, Nov.
-6, 2025 /PRNewswire/ -- The law firm of Robbins Geller Rudman & Dowd LLP announces that purchasers or acquirers of James Hardie Industries plc (NYSE: JHX) common stock (previously American Depositary Shares until their conversion to common stock on July 1, 2025) between May 20, 2025 and August 18, 2025, inclusive (the "Class Period"), have until December 23, 2025 to seek appointment as lead plaintiff of the James Hardie class action lawsuit.
+12, 2025 /PRNewswire/ -- Robbins Geller Rudman & Dowd LLP announces that purchasers or acquirers of James Hardie Industries plc (NYSE: JHX) common stock (previously American Depositary Shares until their conversion to common stock on July 1, 2025) between May 20, 2025 and August 18, 2025, inclusive (the "Class Period"), have until Tuesday, December 23, 2025 to seek appointment as lead plaintiff of the James Hardie class action lawsuit.
 Captioned Laborers' District Council and Contractors' Pension Fund of Ohio v.
 James Hardie Industries plc., No. 25-cv-13018 (N.D.
-Ill.), the James Hardie class action lawsuit charges James Hardie as well as certain of James Hardie's top executives with violations of the Securities Exchange Act of 1934.
+Ill.), the James Hardie class action lawsuit charges James Hardie and certain of James Hardie's top executives with violations of the Securities Exchange Act of 1934.

 If you suffered substantial losses and wish to serve as lead plaintiff of the James Hardie class action lawsuit, please provide your information here: